kehman18/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the three lines after the root files
+displaying lines that do not contain bin